-When the Irish Heritage Trust, a non-profit organisation, began caring for Fota House and its estate on Fota Island in 2007, special care and attention was needed.
+When the Irish Heritage Trust, a non-profit organisation, began to look after of Fota House and its estate in 2007, special care and attention was needed.

 Unique original features were at risk when the Trust took ownership of Fota House, including its impressive glasshouses and the Victorian Working Garden which had once kept the staff busy and its residents well-fed!